CatalogueOfLife/coldp/README.md

 #### remarks
 Any further taxonomic remarks.

+#### species
+The species binomial the taxon is classified in.
+If parentID is given this field is ignored.

+#### section
+The (botanical) section the taxon is classified in.
+Considered a botanical rank below subgenus, not a zoological above family.
+If parentID is given this field is ignored.

 #### subgenus
 The subgenus the taxon is classified in.
 If parentID is given this field is ignored.